 - are persistent and can pay attention to detail.

-An understanding of physics helps us to work out how and why things behave as they do, and is vital to developments in the modern world.
-The majority of opportunities require study to degree level, or beyond, but there are some technician-level jobs for those with qualifications at a lower level.
+Physics An understanding of physics helps us to work out how and why things behave as they do and is vital to developments in the modern world.
+Most opportunities require study to degree level, or beyond, but there are some technician-level jobs for those with qualifications at a lower level.

 From space science to nanophysics, from medical treatments to mobile phones, physics makes an impact on virtually every area of our lives.
 Studying physics offers a challenging but rewarding route to understanding the universe.